 Harvest the crop at 30-33% dry matter - it optimises starch content and, by avoiding it being too dry, it makes the crop easier to consolidate to remove air Don't cut too low - the base of the crop contains more mould spores, which contribute to aerobic spoilage (heating) Consider a chop length of 1.5-2cm to aid consolidation Make use of a dual-acting additive to improve fermentation and control heating by inhibiting yeasts and moulds Fill clamps in horizontal lavers a maximum of 15cm deep - the most that can be consolidated effectively Compact to a density of 700kg of fresh maize per cubic metre and sheet thoroughly to create an airtight seal have little control over the numbers of these yeasts present on the crop at harvest.
 What is achievable, however. is to limit their growth in the silage.
-"You do this with best practice clamp filling followed by good consolidation and sealing to deprive them of air spoilage micro-organisms in maize
+"You do this with best practice clamp filling followed by good consolidation and sealing to deprive spoilage micro-organisms in maize clamps, explains Dr Leggett.

 "Similarly, you can put yourself in much better control by including something to inhibit them.
-This can be a preservative-based chemical, such as sorbate, or an additional beneficial bacterial strain, such as Lactobacillus buchneri, which generates acetic survive in low pH conditions, he says, and then grow on lactic acid when the
+This can be a preservative-based chemical, such as sorbate, or an additional beneficial bacterial strain, such as Lactobacillus buchneri, which generates acetic aerobic spoilage again